 If you know that your child likes a particular object or toy, whether it be a favorite teddy or game on your phone, offering these objects to them can be a great way to refocus their attention elsewhere and calm down.
-If they like to get creative, offer some crayons and paper for them to be be able to focus on something else, or even vent their frustrations through drawing.
+If they like to get creative, provide some crayons and paper for them to be able to focus on something else, or even vent their frustrations through drawing.

 Create a sensory environment